KenguruKleo/llamaindex-practical-1/README.md

 - Set `OPENAI_LLM_MODEL` to the chat model that extracts metadata and summaries (defaults to `gpt-4o-mini`).
 - Make sure `OPENAI_API_KEY` is available in the environment (or `.env`) before running the pipeline or web app.
 - ChromaDB stores vectors locally under `storage/chroma/`; remove this folder if you need a clean slate.
+- Legacy Flask templates have been removed; the Streamlit app renders the UI directly in `app/web.py`.